kaidez/kaidez.com/README.md

 ### RequireJS

 RequireJS is script loader for JavaScript files.
-Specfically, RequireJS focuses on (almost) all the JavaScript files located in the `requireBuildOut` folder and treats then as dependency modules based on the [Asynchronous Module Definition specification](https://github.com/amdjs/amdjs-api/wiki/AMD).
+Specifically, RequireJS focuses on (almost) all the JavaScript files located in the `requireBuildOut` folder and treats then as dependency modules based on the [Asynchronous Module Definition specification](https://github.com/amdjs/amdjs-api/wiki/AMD).

 It is possible to rearrange kaidez.com's JS file structure and not use RequireJS, but it's recommended that RequireJS be treated as a hard dependency as it does an excellent job of treating all the JS files as single modules...this is great for development.
 It also preps all the files for usage on production.